Lisa (left) and Nicky (right) started Wheelie Fantastic Cycle Tours when they moved to the area in 2011.

 “My favourite bike is my full suspension bike, I even take it when we go around winery routes, just because I like it, not because I need the full suspension!
 My favourite bike rides are on the mountain trails along the Richmond foothills, but there are many sections of The Great Taste Trail that I enjoy cruising along too.”

-Vanessa is a great people person and her ideal job is sharing her knowledge of the local area, whether biking to the vineyards in the Moutere Hills, on the Great Taste Trial, or walking in the beautiful Abel Tasman National Park.
+Jeannette is a great people person and her ideal job is sharing her knowledge of the local area, whether biking to the vineyards in the Moutere Hills, or cycling on the Great Taste Trial.

 “My favourite bike is my 29er mountain bike, it lets me enjoy places you just can’t get to by car.
-My favourite bike ride is a route from my house at Ruby Bay along the Great Taste Trail to the Riverside cafe, then follow some lovely back roads through the Moutere towards Mapua.”
+My favourite bike ride is a route from my house, using out of the way back roads then through the Moutere forest.”

 Belinda is our original guide who started ‘helping out’ when the company was first formed in 2011.
 She is from a family with direct linkage to the early European settlers in the Nelson region.
 She lived and worked in a variety of countries and travelled extensively with her husband and children, before returning to Nelson.